Hypergraph polynomials and the Bernardi process: Jaeger trees

 \begin{proof} Up to the time when the two tours diverge, $\varepsilon$ has been neither cut (for otherwise it could not be an edge in $T$) nor traversed (because then it would be an edge in $T'$).
 So this is when the tour of $T'$ will cut it and since $T'$ is a $V$-cut Jaeger tree, the current node $v$ has to be violet.
 As $v$ is connected to $b_0$ in $T$ by a path not traversing $\varepsilon$, the first claim follows.

-From part \ref{kettoketto} of Lemma \ref{l:char_Jaeger_cuts} we know that all the edges in $C^*(T,\varepsilon)\setminus\{\varepsilon\}$ that have their violet endpoints in the base component had already been current edges, in conjunction with their violet endpoints, in the violet tour of $T$ before reaching $\varepsilon$, and they were not included into $T$.
-As the tours of $T$ and $T'$ coincide until reaching $\varepsilon$, these edges are not included in $T'$ either.
+From part \ref{kettoketto} of Lemma \ref{l:char_Jaeger_cuts} we know that all the edges in $C^*(T,\varepsilon)-\varepsilon$ that have their violet endpoints in the base component had already been current edges, in conjunction with their violet endpoints, in the violet tour of $T$ before reaching $\varepsilon$, and they were cut.
+As the violet tours of $T$ and $T'$ coincide until reaching $\varepsilon$, these edges are not included in $T'$, either.
 Since we also have $\varepsilon\notin T'$, all the edges of $T'$ from $C^*(T,\varepsilon)$ have their emerald endpoints in the base component of $T-\varepsilon$. \end{proof}